-In October 2016 during the UK’s 7th Wool Week, an event organised as part of Campaign For Wool’s global celebration of wool, the world’s first Wool BnB opened to the public in London.
-The Wool BnB was designed and curated by interiors stylist Karina Garrick, who has worked with Campaign For Wool since 2010.
-Karina’s vision for the special event was to “showcase wool within a domestic environment, to make it instantly accessible and to communicate how many wool products are available for the home”.
+In October 2016’s Wool Week, Campaign For Wool’s 7th global celebration of wool, the world’s first Wool BnB opened to the public in London.
+The Wool BnB was designed and curated by interiors stylist Karina Garrick who has worked with Campaign For Wool since 2010.
+Karina’s vision for this special event was to “showcase wool within a domestic environment, to make it instantly accessible and to communicate how many wool products are available for the home”.
 Karina adds that the Wool BnB experience successfully showed how wool “can enhance the health and wellbeing of the home and its inhabitants”.

-The Cambrian Mountain Wool International Design Challenge 2015 United Kingdom Tour
+The CMW International Design Challenge 2015 UK Tour

 Digital Stitch in the National Wool Museum, Wales | PHOTO CREDIT: JOHN POCKINGTON

-In February 2015 Allistair was invited alongside 36 other artists and designers to take part in the Cambrian Mountains Wool International Design Challenge.
-Allistair, in collaboration with Penny McIntyre of Think Positive Prints UK, created the textile artwork Digital Stitch, an innovative example of fusing ‘the old with the new’ in a dynamic style.
-Digital Stitch is a richly coloured artwork that combines traditional woven wool production techniques with the latest cutting edge digital printing technology.
-The surface pattern is a digital print of an enlarged section of one of Allistair’s hand stitched paintings and presented in a style that resembles the effect of peeling and chipped paint on a surface.
+Digital_Stitch is a richly coloured artwork that combines traditional woven wool production techniques with the latest cutting edge digital printing technology.
+The surface pattern is a digital print of an enlarged section of one of Covell’s hand stitched paintings and presented in a style that resembles the effect of peeling and chipped paint on a surface.

 The Carpet Design Awards 2014 at DOMOTEX Hannover